ivansergeev/gfxp/README.md

 ### Demo

-Run GFXP.pdx on your Playdate device or in your Playdate Simulator.
+Build project from "Source" folder and run "GFXP.pdx" on your Playdate device or in your Playdate Simulator.

 Without a device you can view gfxp-demo.gif